Antonio Navas

-Antonio Francisco Navas Vargas (born 13 February 1995) is a Spanish footballer who plays for Atlético Sanluqueño CF as a right back.
+Antonio Francisco Navas Vargas (born 13 February 1995) is a Spanish footballer who plays as a right-back.

 Club career

 Born in El Ejido, Almería, Andalusia, Navas represented Polideportivo Ejido and Real Betis as a youth.
 In January 2013 he moved to Recreativo de Huelva, being assigned to the reserves in Tercera División.

 Navas made his senior debut on 16 February 2013, coming on as a second-half substitute in a 0–4 home loss against CD Mairena.
 In August 2016 he moved to another reserve team, UD Almería B also in the fourth division.

 On 6 September 2016 Navas made his first team debut, replacing Isidoro in a 0–2 Copa del Rey home loss against Rayo Vallecano.
 He scored his first senior goal on 6 November, in a 3–0 away win against Vélez CF.

 Navas made his Segunda División debut on 13 January 2018, starting in a 1–1 home draw against Gimnàstic de Tarragona.
 On 20 August of the following year, he signed a one-year contract with Atlético Sanluqueño CF in division three, after his contract with the Rojiblancos expired.

+After joining Sanluqueño, Navas played for Antequera CF and Vélez CF before signing for UCAM Murcia in late January 2024.